 How is tuning an electric guitar different than tuning an acoustic guitar?

+Learn how to play the guitar – either an acoustic or an electric.
 Classic vs Folk.
 Source: Jesus Solana Fine Art Photography / VisualHunt.com

 The electric guitar is more versatile than an acoustic or classical guitar.
 You can do everything you can on an acoustic guitar and much more, like playing guitar solos higher than the 12th or 14th fret.